What Is Jitter?

 Jitter is the standard deviation of your ping (latency) samples measured over a short window.
 If your connection sends five packets with round-trip times of 18 ms, 20 ms, 19 ms, 22 ms, and 21 ms, your average ping is 20 ms and your jitter is very low (the values are tightly clustered).
 If those same five packets return in 10 ms, 40 ms, 8 ms, 55 ms, and 27 ms, your average ping is still 28 ms but your jitter is very high.

-This distinction matters because real-time applications — voice calls, video conferencing, online games — are far more sensitive to consistency than to raw speed.
+This distinction matters because real-time applications - Voice calls, video conferencing, online games - Are far more sensitive to consistency than to raw speed.
 A 50 ms consistent connection is better for gaming than a 20 ms average connection that spikes to 80 ms every few seconds.
 See how jitter and ping differ →

 What causes high jitter?